debs-obrien/debbie.codes/content/articles/interviewing-with-the-big-tech-companies.md

 ---
 title: Interviewing with the Big Tech Companies
-date: 2022-05-04
+date: 2022-05-19
-description: I got a message from a Meta recruiter who insisted I have a chat with him.
-When I went home at Christmas and told my family that a recruiter from Meta, from America, had called me, well it just opened my eyes to the possibility that maybe just maybe I was actually good enough to work for the big tech companies.
+description: When a recruiter from Meta, from America, had called me, it just opened my eyes to the possibility that maybe just maybe I was actually good enough to work for the big tech companies.
 image: v1651679092/debbie.codes/blog/2022/data-structures_2x_kvks59.png
 provider: cloudinary
 tags: [lifestyle, all]